krokosik/rustpill/README.md

 - **protocol** here we define statically typed message formats, endpoints and topics (streamed data).
 It is built automatically when building the dependent host and firmware crates.
 - **firmware** MCU codes with different functionalities.
 Each binary is one firmware and you select which one you want to flash by adding `--bin <name>` to the flash command.
-- **rustpill_clients** the host crate where Rust clients are defined and then Python bindings are generated on top of them.
+- **host** the host crate where Rust clients are defined and then Python bindings are generated on top of them.
 - **xtasks** Rust written build scripts, kind of like `make` [more info](https://github.com/matklad/cargo-xtask)
 - **macros** For convenience, custom Rust macros (codegen tools) are stored in a separate crate.